 Hello from the Seattle Arts Voter Guide!
-Compiled by MFA and MPA students enrolled in the 2019 summer course “Public Policy and the Arts” at Seattle University, the nonpartisan guide include statements by City Council Candidates on how they imagine arts as part of Seattle.
+Compiled by MFA students enrolled in the 2021 summer course “Public Policy and the Arts” at Seattle University, the nonpartisan guide includes statements by City Council Candidates on how they imagine arts as part of Seattle.
 Seattle University neither endorses nor opposes any candidate.

 We are inviting you — City Council Candidates — to participate in the guide.
 Here’s how:

 Email email@example.com at anytime to share your arts platform that we will post on this website.
 Email with ANY of the following:

 - An attachment or link to preferred image

 - Your statement on the arts (any word length).
 Consider engaging with the following questions:

 - How do you envision the arts as part of the Seattle, especially as part of critical issues including access, affordability, displacement, economic development, education, preservation, and racial equity?

 - How do the arts reflect the voices, perspectives, and communities in your district?
 What are challenges and opportunities?

 - How do you plan to work with governmental agencies including the Office of Arts and Culture and the Seattle Arts Commission?